amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 {{< /output >}}

 {{% notice note %}}
-Observe that the PPID of your current shell matches the PID of your original shell.
+Observe that the PPID of your current shell matches the PID of its originating shell.
 {{% /notice %}}

 {{< step >}}Now check that the variable you initialized in the parent process is visible from the child process.{{< /step >}}